Cancel anytime

 History and Background

 Verizon Communications Inc. was formed in 2000 through the merger of Bell Atlantic Corp. and GTE Corp.
-Bell Atlantic was one of the original 'Baby Bells' created after the breakup of AT&T in 1984.
-Over time, Verizon has expanded through acquisitions and strategic investments, becoming a leading provider of wireless and wireline communications services.
+It has evolved from a traditional telecom company to a provider of wireless, broadband, and media services.

 Core Business Areas

-- Verizon Consumer: Provides wireless and wireline communications services and products to consumers, including mobile phone service, data plans, home internet, and Fios TV.
+- Verizon Consumer: Provides wireless and wireline communications services and products to consumers, including wireless voice and data services, internet access, and video services.

 Leadership and Structure